Shaukataliii/automated-electrical-pdf-generation/README.md

 ## Collaboration and Next Steps

-We welcome collaboration opportunities to:
+I welcome collaboration opportunities to:

 * Expand automation to other check sheet types
 * Integrate with project management and documentation systems